STUDENT LIFEWeek Without Walls

 Week Without Walls is a time in late May when all scholars and staff depart the school to experience different communities through exploration, cultural immersion, academic study, team building, community service or personal growth opportunities.
 These activities will help scholars learn more about their community, explore career interests, learn new skills, engage in new physical activities and develop or refine personal goals.Projects and activities have been chosen and planned based on course pacing, grade level experiences, local community resources or needs and scholar interest.
 The service opportunities are great ways to demonstrate the meaning of service.
 With the help of community partners, this week will be unique and impactful for the scholars of Shortridge High School.

 Each year, scholars have options to travel with their class on overnight excursions or remain in the Indianapolis area and participate in a series of day trips.
 Overnights include wilderness adventures, natural history, Indiana history, college visits, living history tours, group field work in the sciences, team building activities, cultural immersion, art appreciation and life experiences including travel safety and budgeting.
-Day trips include historical site exploration, architecture tour, military history, nature exploration, poetry, literature, hiking, biking, college tours, art appreciation and community service.Week without walls will occur from May 29th - June 1st, 2018Grade 9 - Spring Mill State Park
+Day trips include historical site exploration, architecture tour, military history, nature exploration, poetry, literature, hiking, biking, college tours, art appreciation and community service.Week without walls will occur from May 28th - May 31, 2019Grade 9 - Spring Mill State Park

-As students take US Government their tenth grade year, this trip is designed to link student coursework with real historical places.
-This trip includes visits to universities (William and Mary/ University of Virginia) while exploring Williamsburg VA.
-As the first colony of the United States, colonial Williamsburg provides students the opportunity to study democracy and citizen engagement.
-This trip also includes evening events in Williamsburg.Cost: $570 (includes $30 Registration Fee)Registeration:Pay online with MySchoolBucks.comorClich here to see proposed itineraryGrade 11 - Indiana Dunes/ Chicago
+As students take US Government their tenth grade year, this trip is designed to link student coursework with real governmental places.
+This trip includes visits to the Capitol buidling, local museums and archives, the Smithsonian Institute and universities.
+As the Capitol of the United States, Washington DC provides students the opportunity to study democracy and citizen engagement.
+This trip also includes evening events in D.C.Cost: $570 (includes $30 Registration Fee)Registeration:Pay online with MySchoolBucks.comorClich here to see proposed itineraryGrade 11 - Indiana Dunes/ Chicago

 All IB Diploma students are required to complete a science experiment outside of the classroom.
 Commonly referred to as the 'Group 4 Project' (sciences are the fourth IB Diploma group), students travel to the Indiana Dunes State Park for two days and one night of study among the marshes, dunes and lake Michigan.
 Students camp at the local state park, but spend their days collecting data.Once the collection of data is complete, students have the opportunity to further their language study by traveling to Chicago via train to visit the immersive Chinese and Spanish communities.
 Students will explore the city via public transportation to eat at local restaurants, visit markets and view cultural art exhibits.
 Students will stay overnight in the city at a local hotel.Chicago Extension Cost: $270 (includes $30 Registration Fee)Registeration:Pay online with MySchoolBucks.comorScholars who choose not to go on to visit Chicago will return to Indianapolis and spend the second half of Week Without Walls touring Indianapolis area colleges and universities.College Tour Extension Cost: $0 (no Registration Fee)